Fiber cement siding combines the durability and resilience of cement with the appearance of wood siding.

 On average, fiber cement siding costs between $1.99 and $9 per square foot for materials only.

-Including installation, fiber cement siding costs an average of $8 – $14 per square foot.
+Including installation, fiber cement siding costs $8 – $14 per square foot.

 Fiber cement siding is a mid-range siding material choice that costs more than vinyl siding but less than wood or stone.
 Premium aluminum siding and fiber cement siding are priced roughly equivalently.